maiko-tpc/tpg362/README.md

 This program communicates with Pfeiffer TPG361/362 vacuum gauge controller via TCP.
-The measured values are printed in the terminal and write to a file named "yyyymmdd.dat". e.g. 20250628.dat
+The measured values are printed in the terminal and written to a file named "yyyymmdd.dat". e.g. 20250628.dat

 ## Installation